U.S. Route 41 in Michigan: Memorial designations

 Seven memorial designations have been applied to sections of US 41.
 Some of these designations follow other highways that run concurrently with US 41.
 Most of the designations are no longer in use, but the Jacobetti and Veterans memorial highways still have signage posted on the side of the road.

 The Great Lakes Automobile Route was established in 1917 by the Upper Peninsula Development Bureau.
 A predecessor of the Great Lakes Circle Tours years later, the route followed "... a circular journey along the banks of lakes Michigan and Superior and Green Bay ..."
 This route followed the modern US 41 from the M-28 junction in Harvey to Copper Harbor.
 A branch of the route followed US 2/US 41 between Powers and Rapid River.
 The name fell out of use before its first anniversary because of World War I. The route was originally intended to entice motorists to drive around Lake Michigan; the side trips to Lake Superior distracted from this mission.

 Sheridan Road was created in the early 20th century connecting Chicago with Fort Sheridan north of the city.
 Both the road and the fort were named in honor of Philip Sheridan, Union general during the Civil War.
 Sheridan, who served as colonel of the 2nd Michigan Cavalry in 1862, was later promoted to the rank of major general during the war.
 The Greater Sheridan Road Association started to promote an extension of the road south to St. Louis and north through Wisconsin and Michigan to end at Fort Wilkins in Copper Harbor by 1922.
 The roadway followed US 41's predecessor, M-15, and included numerous road signs bearing Sheridan's silhouette mounted on his horse Rienzi.
 Towns along the way were encouraged to rename city streets as Sheridan Road on Labor Day 1923.
 The road was promoted until the Great Depression in the 1930s.
 All that remains are signs in Menominee noting that First Street was once Sheridan Road.
+A nearly 1½ mile segment of roadway running close to the Little Bay de Noc shoreline on the north side of Escanaba is another remnant of the effort.